 How can you not love a movie that promises dialogue like “A ballad of the ’60’s said, “I left my heart in San Francisco.: Now in the ’70’s, it is possible to leave one’s soul there as well?”
 Yes, the biggest problems in 1970 were weed and witchcraft.
 Is it any wonder that this movie has led to so many samples in the songs of Electric Wizard?

 Keep in mind, the ideas in this film — and the sheer nudity on display — destroys minds and reaped souls back in 1970.
 But in 2019?
 It could almost be on regular television.
-This version isn’t bad — the Italian version, like I said, which we’ll get to tomorrow, is missing plenty of the rougher footage from Frost, as well as a warning from Lieutenant David Estee of the Capitola California Police Department
+This version is the one to watch — the Italian version, like I said, which we’ll get to tomorrow, is missing plenty of the rougher footage from Frost, as well as a warning from Lieutenant David Estee of the Capitola California Police Department

 I got this from the sadly gone Cult Action.
 I really wish that site was still around, if only to make me spend more money on movies that I can’t afford.